 Amy says she finds inspiration in musicians such as Lauren Daigle, Adele, Pink, Kelly Clarkson, Aretha Franklin, and Etta James.

 When she’s not singing, Amy puts her middle school math skills to work.
-She currently teaches 7th grade at Lakeland Preparatory School, and she also coaches her school’s cross country team in the fall.
+She currently teaches at Houston Middle School, and she also sponsors her school’s cross country team in the fall.